aman78099/Food-Blog/Testing/people's opinion.md

 ## Feedfoward from others before the final outcome
 ### Design
 I designed simple white buttons with no effect.
 The main \
-purpose of the buttons is to toggle between pages so I \
+The purpose of the buttons is to toggle between pages, so \
 I didn't add too much detail to the buttons.

 ### Development
 I added simple buttons to help the user navigate through \
 different pages.
-This ensured that user would be able to \
+This ensured that the user would be able to \
 explore and know about the website.
 They would start with \
-the home page and then using the buttons be able to swtich \
+the home page and then, using the buttons, be able to switch \
-to Search page, About page or Sponsors page.
+to the Search page, About page, or Sponsors page.
 My buttons \
-are white small because I want a simply and clean look. \
+were small and white because I wanted a simple and clean look. \
-using css code I made the width small a 5% and the height \
+Using CSS code, I made the width small, to 5% and the height \
 at 4%.
-I set background as white and didn't add any borders.
+I set the background as white and didn't add any borders.

 ### Testing
-As a part of my testing I interviewed Allan and he \
+As a part of my testing, I interviewed Allan who is a coding \
-that my design did not match the rest of my website \
+expert, and he said my design did not match the rest of my \
-He stated that my buttons looked simple and outdated, \
+website.
+He stated that my buttons looked simple and \
-and it didn't match the theme of nature an organic. \
+outdated, and it didn't match the theme of nature and \
-He also added by saying that the buttons look small \
+organic, He also added that the buttons looked small \
-and made the website's appearence weird.
+and made the website's appearance weird.

 ### Improved
-Listening to allan made me realise that my website \
+Listening to Allan made me realise that my website \
-locked too simply and outdated.
+is too simple and outdated.
 I decided to improve by \
 firstly redesigning the buttons and making them \
 responsive.
-I made them green to match with the theme \
+I made them green to match the theme, \
 and I also added a grey side bar.
 This made it easier to \
 navigate through the website and matched the general \
 theme of the website.